txt/ase19/docs/ethics.md

 - Data pre-processors like feature selection;
 - Classifiers like Naive Bayes and KNN (kth-nearest neighbor);
 - Neural net methods like deep learning;
-- Theorem provers like picoSAT; XXX
+- Theorem provers like picoSAT, Z3
 - Meta-learning schemes like active learning.
 - Optimizers like sequential model-based optimization (a kind of active learning);
 - Multi-goal optimizers that can explore the trade-off between multiple goals.